jokteur/BM-Segmenter/README.md

 ## State of the project

 This project is currently developped at the [Lausanne University Hospital](https://www.lausanneuniversityhospital.com/home) (known as CHUV).
 Currently, this tools is in a experimental phase.
 To see the state of the implemented features, please visit [this page](https://github.com/jokteur/BM-Segmenter/wiki/Outline-of-the-project).

+## Building instructions

+After cloning the repo, you will need to create a local copy of the file `CMakePresets_template.json` named `CMakePresets.json`, and edit its content to match your local python installation.